samaphp/lg-agents/Readme.md

 ## Client

 Part of what I wanted to do is to demonstrate a totally disconnected client that can be used to interact with the agent.
 The client project [can be found here](https://github.com/apsquared/lg-agent-client).
+This is a generic client that you can cut and paste into your own project.

+## Try Out the Sample Agent (Marketing Agent)

+The very simple marketing agent can be found [to try on Apquared.co](https://www.apsquared.co/tools/saas-marketing-agent)

 ## Settings